tcnksm/deeeet.com/content/writing/gox-server.md

 +++
 date = "2015-05-11T22:35:55+09:00"
-draft = true
 title = "Golang Cross Compiler on Heroku (with Docker)" en = true
 +++

 Heroku unveils new CLI functionality `heroku docker:release` (cf. ["Heroku | Introducing 'heroku docker:release': Build & Deploy Heroku Apps with Docker"](https://blog.heroku.com/archives/2015/5/5/introducing_heroku_docker_release_build_deploy_heroku_apps_with_docker)).
-You can run Heroku's [Cedar](https://devcenter.heroku.com/articles/cedar) environment on Docker container and test your application in local environment.
+You can run Heroku's [Cedar](https://devcenter.heroku.com/articles/cedar) environment on Docker container and test your application in local environment (Environment parity).
 In addition to that, you can create [Slug](https://devcenter.heroku.com/articles/platform-api-deploying-slugs) from that docker image and deploy it directly to Heroku.

 Before this release, Heroku provided the way to create Slug by [Buildpack](https://devcenter.heroku.com/articles/buildpacks).
 Buildpack is powerful but for me it's a little bit complex and hard to write from scratch.
-This release enables you to create slug from `Dockerfile`.
+From this release you can create Slug from `Dockerfile`.
 It's more clearly and easy to understand.

 So I played it and wrote a simple service, [tcnksm/gox-server](https://github.com/tcnksm/gox-server).
 This is a golang cross compile service and you can run it on Heroku (Sample application is on [https://gox-server.herokuapp.com/](https://gox-server.herokuapp.com/)).
 You don't need to prepare golang runtime on your local PC.
-You can get a binary from it.
+You can get a binary from it (Currently support platform is Darwin/Linux/Windows, 386/amd64 and repository must be on Github).

 Usage is simple.
 Just provide github repository and user name.
-For example, if you want to get github.com/Soulou/curl-unix-socket compiled binary,
+For example, if you want to get [github.com/Soulou/curl-unix-socket](https://github.com/Soulou/curl-unix-socket) compiled binary,

 ```bash
 $ curl -A "`uname -sp`" https://gox-server.herokuapp.com/Soulou/curl-unix-socket > curl-unix-socket